Don't let your salespeople feel like they're on an island of one.

 With this, you get insights about opens, views, and when it's signed.
 This information is elevated in the CRM, and can be found for more in-depth analytics directly in the program.

-Sales enablement is all about giving business leaders control over their sales outcomes.
+Your sales enablement efforts should be focused on giving business leaders control over the growth of their organization, and sales teams control over their own fates.
 Make it easier for your salespeople to sell by equipping them with optimized content.
 Make it easier for you to manage by having the big picture and the little pictures at your fingertips.